aws/aws-cli/awscli/examples/elasticbeanstalk/create-application-version.rst

 The following command creates a new version, "v1" of an application named "MyApp"::

-  aws elasticbeanstalk create-application-version --application-name MyApp --version-label v1 --description MyAppv1 --source-bundle S3Bucket="my-bucket",S3Key="sample.war" --auto-create-application
+  aws elasticbeanstalk create-application-version --application-name MyApp --version-label v1 --description MyAppv1 --source-bundle S3Bucket="amzn-s3-demo-bucket",S3Key="sample.war" --auto-create-application

 The application will be created automatically if it does not already exist, due to the auto-create-application option.
-The source bundle is a .war file stored in an s3 bucket named "my-bucket" that contains the Apache Tomcat sample application.
+The source bundle is a .war file stored in an s3 bucket named "amzn-s3-demo-bucket" that contains the Apache Tomcat sample application.

 Output::